milyo001/milyo001/README.md

 <br />

-* 🔭 I'm currently refreshing my theoretical knowledge.
+* 🔭 I'm currently working in Soft2Run.
 * 🤔 I’m looking for help with: nothing at the moment, trying to learn stuff by myself.
 Open for tips and tricks tho!
 * 💬 Ask me about: anything.
 * 💖 Hobbies: :fire: working out, :tent: hiking, :video_game: video games, :chart_with_upwards_trend: stock/crypto trading and :computer: obviously coding :grin:.